 Company and Plant Profiles from Baking & Snack

-Hostess Brands’ Twinkie and CupCake operations at Emporia, KS, go through an important and comprehensive revamping.
+Hostess Brands’ Twinkie and CupCake operations at Emporia, Kas., go through an important and comprehensive revamping.

 Mission Foods' green initiative relies on good building design and innovative water conservation methods.